dac92submit/dac92/readme.md

 ---

-**Note**: Ensure the project is recompiled and reloaded to the hardware after making parameter changes in `BandwidthTest.v`.
+**Note**: Ensure the project is recompiled and reloaded to the hardware after making parameter changes in `helloworld.c`.